-Euroleague Basketball, a privately owned company headquartered in Spain, and a subsidiary of IMG, was founded in 2000, employs approximately 320 individuals, and reported $152.6M in revenue as of 2025.
-It functions as a tier 1 media tech buyer.
-The organization, operated by ECA (Euroleague Commercial Assets), runs and manages the top continental-wide basketball men's professional sports club competitions in Europe, specifically the first-tier level EuroLeague and the second-tier level EuroCup.
-It has been organizing the EuroLeague competition since the 2000–01 season, backed by ULEB, and also oversees the European national basketball league rankings and the Euroleague Basketball Next Generation Tournament.
+Euroleague Basketball is a privately owned company headquartered in Spain.
+It is a subsidiary of IMG, functioning as a tier 1 media tech buyer.
+Founded in 2000, it operates with approximately 320 employees, specializing in spectator sports, and reported $152.6M in revenue as of 2025.
+Run by ECA (Euroleague Commercial Assets), Euroleague Basketball operates and oversees the top continental-wide men's professional sports club competitions in Europe, including the first-tier EuroLeague and the second-tier EuroCup.
+It has been organizing the EuroLeague competition since the 2000–01 season, backed by ULEB.
+Additionally, Euroleague Basketball oversees the European national basketball league rankings and the Euroleague Basketball Next Generation Tournament.

 2025 Revenue